-Laura Ortman (White Mountain Apache) will perform at Time & Space Limited in Hudson Thursday, August 4, at 7 PM.
-The event will begin with a screening of My Soul Remainer, a video that premiered at the 2017 imagineNATIVE Film + Media Arts Festival and was part of the 2019 Whitney Biennial, and made in collaboration with filmmaker and director Nanobah Becker (Diné) and acclaimed ballet dancer and choreographer Jock Soto (Diné).
+Laura Ortman (White Mountain Apache) performed at Time & Space Limited in Hudson Thursday, August 4, at 7 PM.
+The event began with a screening of My Soul Remainer, a video that premiered at the 2017 imagineNATIVE Film + Media Arts Festival and was part of the 2019 Whitney Biennial, and made in collaboration with filmmaker and director Nanobah Becker (Diné) and acclaimed ballet dancer and choreographer Jock Soto (Diné).

 Ortman is known for her live performances that fuse sound and visual art, using improvisation and loops to create singular atmospheres in a given space.
 For a special set in Hudson at TSL, she will generate sonic resonances inspired by her peers and collaborators in experimental music, including Michael Evans and the late Tony Conrad, as well as recent travels to the waters and lands of Cassis, France, and Bozeman, Montana.
 In Ortman’s practice, music becomes a cipher for these resonances—both to people and places.